YanGranat/ukhvat_notes/README.md

 - **📥 Flexible import** - From databases, archives, or folders
 - **🌓 Theme support** - Dark and light modes
 - **🌍 Bilingual** - English and Russian interface
+- **⭐ Favorites** - Mark important notes and see them highlighted in the list

 ## 📱 What it does